isomerpages/mol-services/_government-services/06-manage-finances/06b-overview(govt-benefits).md

       <input type="checkbox" id="sick">
       <label class="tab-label" for="sick">Sick Leave</label>
       <div class="tab-content">
-    <p>Similar to Annual Leave, you are also entitled to paid sick leave and paid hospitalisation leave after at least 3 months of current employment and have tried to inform your employer of your absence within 48 hours.</p>
+    <p>As an employee, you are entitled to paid sick and hospitalisation leave after at least 3 months of current employment and have informed your employer of your absence within 48 hours.</p>
-    <p>The number of days depends on your years of service, up to 14 days of outpatient sick leave and 60 days of paid hospitalisation leave.
-The 60 days of paid hospitalisation leave includes the 14 days paid outpatient sick leave entitlement.</p>
+    <p>The number of days depends on your years of service - up to 14 days of outpatient sick leave and 60 days of paid hospitalisation leave (inclusive of the 14 days paid outpatient sick leave entitlement).</p>
     <p>To qualify, you need to be certified unfit for work by a <a target="_blank" href="https://www.mom.gov.sg/employment-practices/leave/sick-leave/eligibility-and-entitlement">registered medical practitioner</a>.</p>
   </div>
 </div>